code-shaper/movie-magic/README.md

 This is just the beginning.
 With Code Shaper, you can continuously add features to build production-grade applications.
 We've done precisely that with the Movie Magic Ultimate application included in this repository.
-This version features a meticulously crafted visual design, a real GraphQL backend, user authentication, and many other features found in real-world applications.
+This version features a meticulously crafted visual design, a real GraphQL backend, and many other features found in real-world applications.
 Check out the screenshot below:

 ![Movie Magic Ultimate](assets/movie-magic-ultimate.png)